tanim0la/cairo-tutorial/content/cairo-storage-variables.md

 However, when dealing with complex types in storage such as mappings, arrays, or user-defined structs, we must either derive the trait or use a special type provided by Cairo to represent our type in storage.
 These cases will be discussed in detail in later sections.

-While the `starknet::Store` trait allows a type to be used in the contract storage, it doesn’t handle reading or writing values to storage.
-That responsibility falls to a set of additional traits, which we will refer to as access traits ****in this article.

 This article will cover the different types that can be used in storage and the traits each type requires to be used in storage.

 ## Storage Access Traits